How to make the most of workplace stress.

 Stress management services could include:

-- Mindfulness and mediation classes
+- Mindfulness and meditation classes

-- Exercise classes, or allow and encourage people to take time to exercise in the middle of their workday.
+- Exercise classes, or allow and encourage people to take time to exercise in the middle of their workday

 - Introduce or reinforce your flexible work arrangements